BennyStrobes/Strober-lab-website/join/index.md

 There are two options:

-1. [Reach out to me](mailto:ben.strober@childrens.harvard.edu) with a description of your research, a CV, a sample publication.
+1. [Email me](mailto:ben.strober@childrens.harvard.edu) with a description of your research, a CV, a sample publication.

 2. If you are a US citizen or resident, you may apply to this CHIP program: [Postdoctoral Training in Informatics, Genomics, Machine Learning, Artificial Intelligence, Biomedical Data Science](https://www.chip.org/training/postdoctoral-training-ai-and-genomics).
 It is best to contact me beforehand to discuss.